ddnexus/pagy/README.md

 ### 🐸 Now it's more... with less

-- It works with any environment and collection
+- Compatible with all environments and collection types
 - It can use OFFSET, COUNTLESS, KEYSET, KEYNAV, CALENDAR pagination techniques
-- It implements server side or faster client-side rendering for most CSS frameworks and APIs
+- It supports server-side rendering or faster client-side rendering for popular CSS frameworks and APIs.
 - It autoloads ONLY the methods that you actually use, with almost zero config
-- It has 100% of test coverage for Ruby, HTML and Javascript E2E
+- It boasts 100% test coverage for Ruby, HTML, and JavaScript end-to-end (E2E)

 ---